arkishshah/RestfulAPI_Challenge/README.md

 # TODO list collection application.

-Help User to store a TODO-list in their terminal.
-And content of the TODO-list persist on system reboot.
+Help User to store a TODO-list in their terminal and content of the TODO-list persist on system reboot.

 ## Features